-Renée Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life
+Renee Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life

 “I’m working on that.”

-Renée Zellweger is perhaps most famous for playing the title character in the Bridget Jones film series.
-The movie series, based on Helen Fielding’s novels, narrates the romantic life of Bridget Jones, Zellweger’s character in a humorous and self-deprecating way.
+Renee Zellweger is perhaps most famous for playing the title character in the Bridget Jones film series.
+The movie series, based on Helen Fielding’s novels, narrates the romantic life of Bridget Jones, Zellweger’s character, in a humorous and self-deprecating way.

 Bridget Jones’s Baby, the third installment in the film series, was released in late 2016 and performed well at the box office in the U.K., yet, despite being considered a financial success, failed to achieve popularity in the global markets.
-The movie marked Renée Zellweger’s return to the big screen after a six-year career break, which began after the release of My Love Song, her 2010 film.
+The movie marked Renee Zellweger’s return to the big screen after a six-year career break, which began after the release of My Love Song, her 2010 film.

-Her return to the film industry was marred by speculations that the actress had undergone cosmetic surgery to maintain a youthful appearance, sparked by the undeniable fact that the Jerry Maguire actress looked noticeably different – some would say unrecognizable – then she did less than a decade earlier.
-Renée Zellweger has previously been considered one of the most beautiful actresses in the world, with People magazine even listing her in the top 50 beautiful people on more than one occasion.
+Her return to the film industry was marred by speculations that the actress had undergone cosmetic surgery to maintain a youthful appearance, sparked by the undeniable fact that the Jerry Maguire actress looked noticeably different – some would say unrecognizable – than she did less than a decade earlier.
+Renee Zellweger has previously been considered one of the most beautiful actresses in the world, with People magazine even listing her in the top 50 beautiful people on more than one occasion.

 #WCEveryday Whether she squints, is wide eyed, blonde, brunette, youthful, mature, casual, dressed up, etc, I ❤️ALL OF HER #ReneeZellweger pic.twitter.com/REbEcDVgwa